laravel/docs/eloquent.md

 #### Not Found Exceptions

 Sometimes you may wish to throw an exception if a model is not found.
 This is particularly useful in routes or controllers.
-The `findOrFail` and `firstOrFail` methods will retrieve the first result of the query.
-However, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:
+The `findOrFail` and `firstOrFail` methods will retrieve the first result of the query; however, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:

     $model = App\Flight::findOrFail(1);

     $model = App\Flight::where('legs', '>', 100)->firstOrFail();

-If the exception is not caught, a `404` HTTP response is automatically sent back to the user, so it is not necessary to write explicit checks to return `404` responses when using these methods:
+If the exception is not caught, a `404` HTTP response is automatically sent back to the user.
+It is not necessary to write explicit checks to return `404` responses when using these methods:

     Route::get('/api/flights/{id}', function ($id) {
         return App\Flight::findOrFail($id);